Resisting arrest

-Resisting arrest, or simply resisting, is an illegal act of a suspected criminal either fleeing, threatening, assaulting, or providing a fake ID to a police officer during arrest.
-In most cases, the person responsible for resisting arrest is criminally charged or taken to court.
+Resisting arrest by a law enforcement officer is considered a criminal offense in many jurisdictions.

 Brazil

-The Brazilian penal code states resistance to arrest is "opposition to the execution of a legal act, by means of violence or threat towards a competent official executing it, or to who is assisting them".
-The penalty is from 1 to 3 years of imprisonment.
-Any damage caused by the violence used shall also be charged to the offender.
+In Brazil, resistance to arrest is defined under the Brazilian Penal Code as "opposition to the execution of a legal act, by means of violence or threat towards a competent official executing it, or someone assisting them."
+The penalty for this offense in Brazil is Imprisonment of 1 to 3 years.
+In addition, any damages caused as a result of the violence used during the act are also charged to the offender and may result in further legal consequences.